hk1785/aMiAD/README.md

 * Koh H. An adaptive microbiome α-diversity-based association analysis method. _Sci Rep_ 2018; 8(18026)
 * DOI: https://doi.org/10.1038/s41598-018-36355-7

+## Troubleshooting Tips

+If you have any problems for using this R package, please report in Issues (https://github.com/hk1785/aMiAD/issues) or email Hyunwook Koh (hkoh@jhu.edu).

+* Tip 1.
+Depending on your pre-installed R libraries, this R package can require you to install additional R packages such as "gh", "usethis", "cli", etc using the command: install.packages("package_name").
+* Tip 2.
+Please make sure if you have the most recent package version.

 ## Prerequites

 devtools